-For coaches that believe the swing is different, one of the first things that comes up in their argument is the rise ball in softball.
+For coaches that believe the baseball vs softball swing is different, one of the first things that come up in their argument is the rise ball in softball.
 Yes the rise ball goes up.
-Yes it’s a traveling on a different plane than all of the other pitches.
+Yes it’s traveling on a different plane than all of the other pitches.
 No, baseball hasn’t figured out how to defy gravity just yet.

-When it comes to the rise ball, you have two choices:
+When it comes to hitting a rise ball, you have two choices:

 The Hitting Vault is the most popular, most trusted and highest rated online hitting community.